Wikipedia + Public Libraries: Better Together: Background and Timeline

-The project will equip public library staff with the necessary tools and community support to become confident in using, and editing, Wikipedia.
-Specifically, the online training course will provide strategies for public library staff to engage their community members to join them and other Wikipedians in collecting and extending access to information.
+The project equipped public library staff with the necessary tools and community support to become confident in using, and editing, Wikipedia.

 Connecting Libraries and Wikipedia

-This project will reinforce libraries as stewards of quality information, standard bearers for information literacy and curators of authoritative collections.
-The project will equip library staff to become Wikipedia editors and to engage community members to join them and other local Wikipedians in collecting and extending access to knowledge.
+This project reinforced libraries as stewards of quality information, standard bearers for information literacy and curators of authoritative collections.
+The project equipped library staff to become Wikipedia editors and to engage community members to join them and other local Wikipedians in collecting and extending access to knowledge.

-Another key element of the project is to help make library resources more visible to Wikipedians, most of whom currently rely on free online sources for building Wikipedia content, and help library staff be more effective Wikipedia guides for community members.
+Another key element of the project was to help make library resources more visible to Wikipedians, most of whom rely on free online sources for building Wikipedia content, and help library staff be more effective Wikipedia guides for community members.

-This project will illustrate to libraries how working with Wikipedia can advance libraries locally and nationally.
-By connecting library staff with Wikipedians in their respective communities, libraries will engage local users who are both eager for knowledge and interested in making knowledge more accessible.
-Library staff will also learn how to involve Wikipedians and community members in increasing the volume of library content and community resources cited on Wikipedia.
+This project demonstrated to libraries how working with Wikipedia can advance libraries locally and nationally.
+By connecting library staff with Wikipedians in their respective communities, libraries are able to engage local users who are both eager for knowledge and interested in making knowledge more accessible.
+Library staff also learned how to involve Wikipedians and community members in increasing the volume of library content and community resources cited on Wikipedia.

 - Build awareness